4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Best time to go on a Yala Safari

-We left at 5:30 am and luckily our hotel arranged some coffee for us before we set off.
+We left at 5:30 am, and luckily, our hotel arranged some coffee for us before we set off.

 Yala Safari animals